MS in Counseling (Rehabilitation Counseling)

 For more admissions information and application deadlines, please visit the Office of Graduate Studies website.

 Admission is competitive with a limited number of students admitted each year.
 At the end of the application and screening period, a program recommendation will be submitted to the Office of Graduate Studies for further review.
-Decisions regarding admission are then mailed to each applicant.
+Decisions regarding admission are then emailed to each applicant.
 Following admission, students are assigned to a faculty advisor who assists with academic advising.

 Students are strongly advised to remain in communication with the Counselor Education Program (by attending group advising sessions and meeting with their assigned faculty advisor each semester) as well as with any licensing or credentialing boards related to their area(s) of specialization (i.e., California Board of Behavioral Sciences, Commission on Rehabilitation Counselor Certification) since licensing and credentialing requirements may change.
 Catalog rights hold only degree requirements; they do not protect students from changes such as prerequisites required for a given course, field study hours, individual course requirements, or additional requirements imposed by licensing or credentialing agents.
 Students should note that the Counselor Education course listings are subject to modification.